These meeting plan checklist topics are thoroughly discussed and INCLUDED in the 12 Step How to Design a Right-Minded Team Building Workshop.

 - The RMT team-building process.

 The RMT Myth is a short, simple story.
 It follows three characters: Reason is a mythological character and symbolic guide who shows you how to think and behave in a Right-Minded way.
-As your Right-Minded teacher, Reason helps you differentiate and choose between Right-Minded and wrong-minded attitudes and behaviors.
-More, Ego is the negative, wrong-minded teacher who continually tells you how difficult the world is and how you must constantly fight to survive.
-More, and you, the The Right Choice Model uses the term “Decision-Maker” to describe the part of you that chooses to listen to and follow either the wrong-minded ways of Ego or the Right-Minded ways of Reason.
-More.
+As your Right-Minded teacher, Reason helps you differentiate and choose between Right-Minded and wrong-minded attitudes and behaviors., Ego is the negative, wrong-minded teacher who continually tells you how difficult the world is and how you must constantly fight to survive., and you, the The Right Choice Model uses the term “Decision-Maker” to describe the part of you that chooses to listen to Ego or Reason..
 The myth illustrates the Right-Minded Teamwork philosophy, sort of like an aspirational What you believe is your thought system.
-Pause and reflect on this truth, and above all, be thankful that it is true.
-More.
+Pause and reflect on this truth, and above all, be thankful that it is true..
 The RMT process is a set of interconnected, team-building methods that together form a self-perpetuating, continuous improvement system.